'We were pulled to Ukraine': Families with Ottawa ties return home to Kyiv | CBC News

 The cottage wasn't home and, by fall, the homesickness was overwhelming.
 Speaking to CBC Radio's All In A Day, Robert said he did his risk assessment, spoke to Ukrainian government officials he knew and friends who already decided to go back.

-There had been no attacks in Kyiv for about three months, he said.
+There had been no attacks in Kyiv for about three months at the time, he said.

 "We were pulled to Ukraine.
 I've lived there 28 years.
 My wife lived her entire life there.
 So we just decided it was the right thing to do for us," Grant said.